 Pro-tip: I’m an AirBnB favorites list horder!
 Here’s my favorite airBnBs in the Dolomites for you:

 One thing to consider while planning your elopement is whether you want to incorporate a hike or not.
 Some locations are very easily accessible by car (mountain passes and trail heads), however the drawback is that easy to reach locations are often very busy and you won’t have a lot of privacy (Yes, Lago di Braies – I’m looking at you!)

-The more remote a location is, the higher the chances are to find a unique, quiet and more secluded spot.
+The more remote a location is, the higher the chances are to find a unique, quiet and more secluded spot to say your vows or enjoy a sunset.
 A hiking elopement can be an amazing experience that goes way beyond what day tourists gets to see.
 A third option is to book a helicopter and fly exclusively to a spot that is unreachable by car or a more traditional hike.
 Specialized helicopter tour operators take you to the best spots!

-The question whether to elope and see your vows during sunset or sunrise it’s not easy to answer!
+The question whether to elope and say your vows during sunset or sunrise it’s not easy to answer!
 Both are beautiful and both have their pro’s and cons.

 In the Dolomites usually everything is planned around beautiful views, mountains, lakes, cable car rides and hikes.
-Depending on where you go and what time of the year you are planning to stay, there’s different things to do:
+Depending on where you go and what time of the year you are planning to stay, there are different things to do: